-Nutrients Essential for 4 to 6 Months Old Infant
+Nutrients Essential for a 6-Month-Old Infant

 Breast milk is the healthiest food for any baby for the first six months.
 But that isn’t all.
-By the time your baby hits four months, you will have to start incorporating other foods that are packed with nutrients as well.
+By the time your baby hits six months, you will have to start incorporating other foods that are packed with nutrients as well.

 - The first nutrient that a baby needs is protein.
 There’s a good reason why proteins are known as the building blocks or our body and are considered one of the most important nutrients.
 Proteins help in the growth as well as repair of the muscles and tissues.
 Infants need this, as, at this stage, growth happens at a rapid phase.

 - Iron is the next most important nutrient.
 It is great for brain activity and haemoglobin.
 A newborn child has enough iron that sustains for about four months, after post which you will have to incorporate iron through foods into the child’s diet.

 - Omega 3 fatty acids come up next because they are great for your baby’s vision, brain development and cognitive skills.